List of Altair: A Record of Battles characters: Hermann

 In the native Baltic language, "Hermann" means "warrior" and it is a title given to aristocrats that possess their own private armies of knights.
 In exchange for recognizing their fiefdoms, Hermann and their armies are sworn to aid the Emperor when called upon.
-Although Hermanns once took part in expansion wars with the standing army long ago, they have been inactive from any role in the military, mostly appearing in jousting matches nowadays, and are not used to modern warfare.
+Although Hermanns once took part in expansion wars with the standing army long ago, they have been inactive from any role in the military, mostly appearing in jousting matches nowadays, and are unaccustomed to modern warfare.